leonidas-o/abac-authorization-web/README.md

 - Left hand side is a `reference` to `user.name`
 - Right hand side is a `value` for example `foo`

 Pretty straight forward, that would only grant access if the users name is equal to `foo`.
+> The key has to be unique for that specific authorization policy e.g. key1, key2, ... .

 ## Advice